Invited Courses & Lectures

 Collaboration, Participation and Co-creation: Experience and engagement in filmmaking for fieldwork.

-We recommend that anybody interested in our courses and lectures first consult Filmmaking for fieldwork: a practical handbook (2020) written by Andy Lawrence and published by Manchester University Press and available in print and digital at all good booksellers.
+We recommend that anybody interested in our courses and lectures first consult Filmmaking for fieldwork: a practical handbook (2020) published by Manchester University Press and available in print and digital at all good booksellers.

 “Thank you for opening my eyes to how filmmaking can be connected to fieldwork.
 The course has been so practical and hands on which I’ve really enjoyed” Helen Packwood